 Recovery works program underway

-The department and its contractors have worked together under difficult conditions to reopen the National Highway Network and key outback roads, restoring the vital movement of essential supplies across the nation.
+The Department and its contractors have worked together under difficult conditions to reopen the National Land Transport Network, key rural arterials and outback roads, restoring the vital movement of essential supplies across the nation.

 Emergency and immediate repair works continue to be undertaken along the Eyre Highway, Stuart Highway, Birdseye Highway, Strzelecki Track and Oodnadatta Track, as well as other outback roads.